markdownlint/markdownlint/docs/configuration.md

 If a rule or tag ID is preceded by a tilde (`~`), then it _disables_ the matching rules instead of enabling them, starting with all rules being enabled.

-Note: if both `--rules` and `--tags` are provided, then a given rule has to both be in the list of enabled rules, as well as be tagged with one of the tags provided with the `--tags` option.
+Note: If both `--rules` and `--tags` are provided, then a given rule has to both be in the list of enabled rules, as well as be tagged with one of the tags provided with the `--tags` option.
 Use the `-l/--list-rules` option to test this behavior.